 The program is designed to aid in the preservation of the cultural heritage resources associated with multiple archaeological sites in countries within American overseas research centers’ networks.
 Targeted preservation efforts include conservation interventions for architecture and artifacts, on-site salvage work, documentation campaigns, as well as key presentation and management strategies in select situational contexts.

 Applications will be considered on a rolling basis.
-Available funds are limited and priority is given to projects applying between April - August 2017.
+Available funds are limited.

 A. Professionals working to preserve archaeological sites and related CHRs in countries where permanent American overseas reserach centers' networks exits are encouraged to apply.
 Individuals or teams may apply for funding.
 Biographies for all team members must be included in the proposal.

 B. Proposed projects should address urgent, emergent, or priority issues that need to be addressed quickly.

 C. Projects must propose a time-bound intervention in one of the following countries: Algeria, Cyprus, Egypt, Greece, Iraq, Israel, Jordan, Libya, Morocco, The Palestinian Territories, Tunisia, Turkey, and Yemen.